tianle91/tianle91.github.io/_posts/2022-09-19-Why Cant I Just Cron My Batch Pipeline.md

 ## What to look out for
 To summarize, here’s a few things to look out for (on top of running through the documentation):
-- Time-based scheduling: Batch jobs typically need to happen at a set frequency — a standard way of specifying this such as cron is essential.
+- Time-based scheduling: Batch jobs typically need to happen at a set frequency — a standard way of specifying this such as Cron is essential.
 - Idempotent jobs: Jobs can fail and when they do, we want to know that they’ll give the same outputs each time they’re rerun.
 - DAG checking: Typically your orchestrator of choice checks for non-circular dependencies and you wouldn’t need to worry about it too much if your jobs make logical sense.
-- Monitoring solutions: What are the failure modes you want to identify and how will you want to be notified?
+- Monitoring solutions: What are the failure modes you want to identify, and how will you want to be notified?

 ### Trifecta of orchestration
-Remember that orchestration requires all of the following (ideally distinct entities):
+Remember that orchestration requires all the following (ideally distinct entities):
 - A job orchestrator
 - Dependency graph
 - Job outputs